Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 If you want to do espresso well, you’ll need a dedicated espresso grinder.
 It’s pretty hard work to dial in a grinder, and find the perfect setting for espresso.
 Once you find that sweet spot, you don’t want to mess with it and start brewing French press or pour over.
 For that reason, most espresso snobs tend to have a dedicated espresso grinder.

 There are only a few grinders that can do both drip and espresso well.
-Modern single-dose grinders such as the DF64 (mentioned below) are designed to have minimal retention and large adjustment dials that are easy to move back and forth.
+Modern single-dose grinders such as the DF64 Gen 2 (mentioned below) are designed to have minimal retention and large adjustment dials that are easy to move back and forth.
 For that reason, they function well as multipurpose grinders.
 Keep in mind, that this type of grinder doesn’t have a hopper, so you’ll have to refill beans every time you brew coffee.

-The best burr coffee grinders of 2023
+The Top burr coffee grinders of 2024

 Below you will find my recommendations in a wide range of categories.
 These grinders shouldn’t be compared side by side.
 Instead, they should be seen as models that cater to specific segments of the market.